DISEASE & TREATMENT

 • CIDP is not genetic (inherited), and it’s not contagious

-• CIDP affects people of many ages and races, but it is more common in men between the ages 40 and 60
+• CIDP affects people of many ages and races, but it is more common in men between the ages of 40 and 60

 • CIDP is a rare disease that affects an estimated 34,000 Americans